General transport problems with branched minimizers as functionals of 1-currents with prescribed boundary: Eulerian model for transportation networks

 As a consequence of the above, the mass flux through each edge of an optimal discrete \transportPath{} can be bounded above.

 \begin{lemma}[Maximal mass flux] Let $G$ be an acyclic discrete \transportPath{} between $\mu_+$ and $\mu_-$.
 Then $w(e)\leq\mu_+(\R^n)$ for all $e\in E(G)$. \end{lemma}

-\begin{proof} Define the set $E_0\subset E(G)$ of edges emanating from a vertex in $\spt\mu_+$ without influx.
+\begin{proof} Define the set $E_0\subset E(G)$ of edges $e$ emanating from a vertex $x\in\spt\mu_+$ without influx, $e^+=x$. $E_0$ is nonempty since otherwise for every source point $x\in\spt\mu_+$ one could find some source point $y(x)\in\spt\mu_+$ from where mass flows to $x$.
+Since $\spt\mu_+$ is finite, the sequence $x,y(x),y(y(x)),\ldots$ must contain at least one vertex multiple times so that the graph would have a cycle.
 Now inductively define $E_i$, $i=1,2,\ldots$, as follows.
 Given $E_i$, we seek a vertex $v\in V(G)$ such that all incoming edges to $v$ are in $E_i$.
 All those edges we replace by the outgoing edges of $v$ to obtain $E_{i+1}$.
 It is straightforward to show by induction that each edge lies in at least one $E_i$ and that the total flux through the edges is bounded by $\sum_{e\in E_i}w(e)\leq1$ for all $i$. \end{proof}

 Now we are in a position to show that either the transport cost between given $\mu_+,\mu_-\in\fbm(\R^n)$ is infinite, or a minimizer exists.

 \begin{theorem}[Existence] Given $\mu_+,\mu_-\in\fbm(\R^n)$ with bounded support, the minimization problem